 Questions to consider when using journals in the classroom

 Students are entitled to know how you plan on reading their journals.
 Will you read everything they write?
 If they want to keep something private, is this possible?
 If so, how do students indicate that they do not want you to read something?
 Will their journals be graded?
-If so, by what critieria?
+If so, by what criteria?
 (See more on grading journals below.)
-For teachers at most schools, it can be impossible to read everything students write in their journals; there just is not enough time in the day.
-For this reason, some teachers decide that they collect students' journals once a week and only read a page or two—sometimes a page the student selects and sometimes a page selected by the teacher.
-Other teachers may never collect students' journals, but might glance at that during class time or might ask students to incorporate quotes and ideas from their journal into collected assignments.
+For teachers at most schools, it can be impossible to read everything students write in their journals; there is just not enough time in the day.
+For this reason, some teachers decide that they will collect students' journals once a week and only read a page or two—sometimes a page the student selects and sometimes a page selected by the teacher.
+Other teachers may never collect students' journals but might glance at them during class time or might ask students to incorporate quotes and ideas from their journals into collected assignments.
 You can set limits on the degree to which you have access to students' journals.
 Many teachers establish a rule that if students wish to keep information in their journals private, they should fold the page over or remove the page entirely.

-It is easy for students to confuse a class journal with a diary (or blog) because both of these formats allow for open-ended writing.
+It is easy for students to confuse a class journal with a diary or blog because these formats allow for open-ended writing.
 Teachers should clarify how the audience and purpose for this writing is distinct from the audience and purpose for writing in a personal diary.
-In most classrooms, the audience for journal writing is the author, the teacher, and at times, peers.
-Facing History believes the purpose of journal writing is to provide a space where students can connect their personal experiences and opinions to the concepts and events they are studying in the classroom.
-Therefore, some material that is appropriate to include in their personal diaries may not be appropriate to include in their class journals.
+In most classrooms, the audience for journal writing is the author, the teacher, and, at times, peers.
+At Facing History, we believe that the purpose of journal writing is to provide a space where students can connect their personal experiences and opinions to the concepts and events they are studying in the classroom.
+Therefore, some material that is appropriate to include in personal diaries may not be appropriate to include in class journals.
 To avoid uncomfortable situations, many teachers find it helpful to clarify topics that are not suitable material for journal entries.
 Also, as mandatory reporters in most school districts, teachers should explain that they are required to take certain steps, such as informing a school official, if students reveal information about possible harm to themselves or another student.
 Students should be made aware of these rules, as well as other guidelines you might have about appropriate journal writing content.

 Many students admit that they are less likely to share their true thoughts or express questions when they are worried about a grade based on getting the "right" answer or using proper grammar or spelling.
-Therefore, we suggest that if you choose to grade students' journals, which many teachers decide to do, that you base these grades on criteria such as effort, thoughtfulness, completion, creativity, curiosity, and making connections between the past and the present.
-Additionally, there are many ways to provide students with feedback on their journals besides traditional grading, such as by writing comments or asking questions.
+We suggest that if you choose to grade students' journals, which many teachers decide to do, you base these grades on criteria such as effort, thoughtfulness, completion, creativity, curiosity, and making connections between the past and the present.
+There are many others ways to provide students with feedback on their journals, such as by writing comments or asking questions.
 Students can even evaluate their own journals for evidence of intellectual and moral growth.
-For example, you might have students look through their journal to find evidence of their ability to ask questions or to make connections between what was happening in Nazi Germany and an event from their own life.
+For example, you might have students look through their journals to find evidence of their ability to ask questions or to make connections between what was happening in Nazi Germany and an event from their own life.

 Students learn and communicate best in different ways.
 The journal is an appropriate space to respect different learning styles.
-Some students may wish to draw their ideas, rather than record thoughts in words.
+Some students may wish to sketch their ideas, for example, rather than record thoughts in words.
 Other students may feel most comfortable responding in concept webs and lists, as opposed to prose.
-When you introduce the journal to students, you might brainstorm different ways that they might express their thoughts.
+When you introduce the journal to students, you might brainstorm different ways that they might use it to express their thoughts.

-5) How can journals be used to help students build vocabulary?
-Throughout this unit, students will be encountering new vocabulary, while they develop a more sophisticated understanding of concepts which might already be familiar to them.
-From the earliest days of Facing History, the journal was used as a place to help students build their vocabulary through constructing "working definitions."
-The phrase "working definition" implies that our understanding of concepts evolve as we are confronted with new information and experiences.
+Throughout a unit, students both encounter new vocabulary and develop a more sophisticated understanding of concepts that might already be familiar to them.
+Journals can be used as a place to help students build their vocabulary through the construction of "working definitions."
+The phrase "working definition" implies that our understanding of concepts evolves as we are confronted with new information and experiences.
 Students' definitions of words such as "identity" or "belonging" should be richer at the end of the unit than they are on day one.
-We suggest you use the journal, perhaps a special section of the journal, as a space where students can record, review, and refine their definitions of important terms referred to in this unit.
-(Note: each lesson plan includes a list of key terms.)
+We suggest that you use the journal, or perhaps a special section of the journal, as a space where students can record, review, and refine their definitions of important terms referred to in this unit.

 Suggestions for using journals in the classroom